 The CNS covers an eye test and new glasses every three years, unless you have a dioptre change greater than or equal to plus/minus 0.50 (this includes if one eye changes plus 0.25 and the other changes minus 0.25, but not a 0.25 change in the same direction for both eyes).

 For children under the age of 14 years the CNS covers glasses without any renewal period.
 Following your child’s 14th birthday the first pair of glasses (with or without medical prescription) becomes the starting point for the first renewal period of three years as with adults.
 The renewal period starts from the date of the last coverage by the CNS and not the date of purchase.

 What is covered for contact lenses?

 To get reimbursed for contact lenses your invoice must be submitted with the original prescription.
 You will get fixed coverage similar to that of glasses.
-So for example €30 as would be the case for frames, and an amount corresponding the price of the glass lenses (which would have been covered if you had chosen glasses).
+So for example €30 as would be the case for frames, and an amount corresponding to the price of the glass lenses (which would have been covered if you had chosen glasses).

-Several invoices for successive deliveries of contact lenses can be submitted but it must be at one time, in order to be reimbursed the total fixed amount.
+Several invoices for successive deliveries of contact lenses can be submitted but they must be done at one time, in order to be reimbursed the total fixed amount.
 In other words, if your reimbursement is worth €90, you can accumulate a few bills for contact lenses to reach that amount and then submit them in one go to the CNS.

 Contact lenses will be fully reimbursed if you have the following pathologies: